 Open up your spice cabinet to find the Best Oregano Substitutes when you are in a pinch creating your dream recipe and don’t have the time or opportunity to run to the grocery store.

 With its versatile, subtly sweet flavor, oregano has become one of the world’s most commonly used herbs.
-It’s prominently featured an array of cuisine, especially Italian, Mexican, and Greek cooking.
-But what if you don’t have oregano to hand?
-What can you use as a substitute?
+It’s prominently featured in an array of culinary cultures.
+Italian and Mexican cuisines are more well-known to use oregano, but you’ll find it in recipes from other South-European countries such as Greece.

 In the list below, we’ve listed some of the Best Oregano Substitutes you can use in a pinch, including measurements.